 Verification outcome: this is where you are able to see, or add, a an outcome for verification.

-For each verification phase, you see a dedicated verification plan and verification result icon.
-If you click on those, you are able to edit the data, such as adding an outcome of defining a verification method.
+If you click on those icons, you are able to edit the data, such as adding an outcome of defining a verification method (assuming that you have the right permissions).

 (2) Verification table (aka compliance matrix)

-The same verification information is presented in the verification table, which can be found under the button Verification in the navigation menu.
+The verification table can be found under the button Verification in the navigation menu.

 The verification table is a great tool if you want select a particular group of requirements that should all have the same plan or the same result.
 For example, all the requirements concerning room sizes, or all requirements concerning acoustics.